besSejrani/TechStore/Documentation/docs/b.roadmap.md

 - [ ] Enhance search experience with autocomplete feature.
 - [ ] Apple like product presentation.
 - [ ] Add Progressive Web Application capabilities to the site.
+- [ ] Add fallback to WebP images with the Intersection Observer API.

 <hr/>